 For players, the practical benefit is confidence.
 If you are using a digital roller to resolve attacks, initiative, loot tables, or important campaign checks, you want to know the system is not taking easy shortcuts.
 A cryptographic random source is designed for more demanding use cases and generally offers better statistical behavior than basic pseudo-random calls intended for lightweight tasks.

 This is particularly important when a tool supports larger roll counts.
 If you are rolling a hundred percentile dice for simulation or repeatedly checking distributions during design work, weak randomness can become more noticeable and more problematic.
-Stronger randomness helps keep the tool viable not just for casual play but also for repeatable testing and probability exploration.
+Stronger randomness helps keep the tool viable more than for casual play but also for repeatable testing and probability exploration.

 In short, fair-feeling randomness is part of the user experience.
-People do not just want results.
+People do more than want results.
 They want credible results.
 That is why the random source matters almost as much as the interface around it.

 Start by selecting the die type that matches the rule or table you are working with.
 Then choose how many dice you want to roll.
 This can be as simple as a single d20 or as complex as a big pile of d6s for damage.
 If the rule includes a flat bonus or penalty, enter it in the modifier field.
 The calculator will keep the raw roll visible and then apply the modifier to show the final total.